 The new Mobile Safari rendered the HTML5 content at 33 FPS (frames per second), which is a huge improvement over a few months ago.
 Back in April the iOS browser finished dead last in a similar test behind Android and Microsoft offerings.
 But the new scores put Mobile Safari back on top.

 AppleInsider explains that the speed increase could be the result of Apple implementing full HTML5 hardware acceleration in Mobile Safari.
 Whatever the reason, the new browser certainly seems snappy.
-Want to see the results for yourself?
-Visit this website via Mobile Safari.

 What did your browser score?
 Do you think Mobile Safari is noticeably faster in iOS 5?